AdobeDocs/experience-manager-65.de-DE/help/release-notes/previous-hotfixes-featurepacks.md

    *Abbildung: [!UICONTROL Suchen nach Hilfe] in [!UICONTROL Hilfe] Menü.*

-   * Die Fehlermeldung, wenn ein falscher Wert in [!UICONTROL Identität annehmen als] Feld unter [!UICONTROL Benutzer] -Option und -Fokus wird korrekt in das Textfeld verschoben (NPR-33804).
+   * The error message if incorrect value is entered in [!UICONTROL Impersonate as] field under [!UICONTROL User] option and focus correctly moves to the text field (NPR-33804).

    ![Benutzermenü in der Kopfzeile](assets/User_aem_header.png)